20 Signs of A Psychopath: Recognize Their Toxic Traits

 Psychopathy is more likely to develop in children who display conduct disorder with callous-unemotional (CU) traits.

-- These children are cruel to animals, bully their peers, steal from others, cheat, and pick up fights.
+• These children are cruel to animals, bully their peers, steal from others, cheat, and start fights.

 Most psychopaths have a history of conduct disorder by the age of 15, and the worst ones may have their first behavioral issues before their 10th birthday.

-Real-life example: Serial killer Jeffrey Dahmer showed signs of conduct disorder in his childhood, including cruelty to animals and an obsession with death.
+Real-life example: Serial offender Jeffrey Dahmer showed signs of conduct-related problems in his childhood, including callous behavior toward animals and a fixation on disturbing themes.

 4. Failure to Form Genuine Relationships